 The main changes are:

-• Until 1 July 2028 you will pay a flat fee of €3 per item (product type).
+• Until 1 July 2028 you pay a flat fee of €3 per item (product type).
+Does a package contain 2 different types of products?
+Then you will pay €3 twice.

-• From 1July 2028 you will have to pay the standard EU customs tariff that applies to the imported product.
+• From 1July 2028 you have to pay the standard EU customs tariff that applies to the imported product.

-• From 1 July 2026, you will have to provide security for import duties.
+• From 1 July 2026, you have to provide security for import duties.
 This means that you must provide a financial guarantee for the import duties in advance.
 To do this, you will need a continuous security authorisation (CGU) and a deferral of payment authorisation (DPO).

 When?